tangrams/tangram-docs/pages/shaders.md

 struct Material {
-        vec4 emission;          // available emission is define vec3 emissionScale;     // available only if a emission texture is pass
+        vec4 emission;          // available emission is define vec3 emissionScale;     // available only if a emission texture is passed

         vec4 ambient;
-        vec3 ambientScale;      // available only if a ambient texture is pass
+        vec3 ambientScale;      // available only if a ambient texture is passed

         vec4 diffuse;
-        vec3 diffuseScale;      // available only if a diffuse texture is pass
+        vec3 diffuseScale;      // available only if a diffuse texture is passed

-        vec4 specular;          // available specular is define float shininess;        // available specular is define vec3 specularScale;     // available only if a specular texture is pass
+        vec4 specular;          // available specular is define float shininess;        // available specular is define vec3 specularScale;     // available only if a specular texture is passed

-        vec3 normalScale;       // available only if a normal texture is pass float normalAmount;     // available only if a normal texture is pass };
+        vec3 normalScale;       // available only if a normal texture is passed float normalAmount;     // available only if a normal texture is passed };

-uniform sampler2D u_material_emission_texture;  // available only if a emission texture is pass uniform sampler2D u_material_ambient_texture;   // available only if a ambient texture is pass uniform sampler2D u_material_diffuse_texture;   // available only if a diffuse texture is pass uniform sampler2D u_material_specular_texture;  // available only if a specular texture is pass uniform sampler2D u_material_normal_texture;    // available only if a normal texture is pass
+uniform sampler2D u_material_emission_texture;  // available only if a emission texture is passed uniform sampler2D u_material_ambient_texture;   // available only if a ambient texture is passed uniform sampler2D u_material_diffuse_texture;   // available only if a diffuse texture is passed uniform sampler2D u_material_specular_texture;  // available only if a specular texture is passed uniform sampler2D u_material_normal_texture;    // available only if a normal texture is passed

 uniform Material u_material;
 Material g_material = u_material;